Metapalms/Duane-s-Final-App-CIS-277/index.md

 !image(picture of coinflip)

-Just a simple coinflip game.
+Just a simple coinflip game that I wanted to do before it was an assigment.
 I am not sure but I planned on putting it into the TicTacToe against a bot to decide who woudl go first.

 ### TicTacToe